 \subsection{Model and prior for $\matr{\Psi}$}

 Except in confirmatory factor analysis, an appropriate number of factors is not usually known \textit{a priori}.
 Various methods have been proposed in the literature to address this source of uncertainty.
 This includes techniques to approximate the marginal likelihood of models with different numbers of factors, including path sampling \citep[][]{DG13} and Chib's method \citep[][]{CNS06}.
-However, these methods are very computationally expensive, requiring separate Monte Carlo simulations for models with $k=1,\ldots,H$ factors, where $H$ is the maximum number of factors that a modeller is prepared to entertain. \citet{LW04} propose a reversible jump MCMC algorithm but the proposals for transdimensional moves require pilot MCMC run for models with $k=1,\ldots,H$ factors.
-This rapidly becomes untenable for high-dimensional problems.
-Other methods that attempt to allow simultaneous inference of the number of factors and the model parameters rely on identification of individual zeros in the factor loadings matrix \citep[][]{FL10,CFHP14}.
+However, these methods are very computationally expensive, requiring separate Monte Carlo simulations for models with $k=1,\ldots,H$ factors, where $H$ is the maximum number of factors that a modeller is prepared to entertain. \citet{LW04} propose a reversible jump MCMC algorithm but the proposals for transdimensional moves require pilot MCMC runs for models with $k=1,\ldots,H$ factors which rapidly becomes untenable for high-dimensional problems.
+Other methods that attempt to allow simultaneous inference of the number of factors and the model parameters rely on identification of individual zeros in the factor loadings matrix \citep[][]{FL10,CFHP14,FHL23}.
 The approach taken here in similar in spirit, relying on the removal of columns whose contribution to $\matr{\Omega}$ is negligible.

-Due to the aforementioned challenges of approximating the posterior for $k$, a recent approach that has become popular relies conceptually on an overfitted factor model \citep[][]{BD11,LDD20,SCD22}.
+Due to the challenges in approximating the posterior for $k$, a recent approach that has become popular relies conceptually on an overfitted factor model \citep[][]{BD11,LDD20,SCD22}.
 In theory, infinitely many factors are permitted but cumulative shrinkage priors are used to increasingly shrink columns of the factor loadings matrix towards zero as the column index increases.
-This allows the infinite factor loadings matrix to be approximated with a finite matrix by omitting columns whose loadings have been shrunk close enough to zero.
+This allows the infinite factor loadings matrix to be approximated with a finite matrix by omitting columns that have been shrunk close enough to zero.
 The posterior for the number of non-discarded columns $k^{\ast}$ is then used as a proxy for the posterior for $k$.
-As such, a single MCMC sample yields information about both the continuous model parameters and the dimension of the latent factors.
+As such, a single MCMC sample yields information about both the model parameters and the number of latent factors.